lolow/emission_allocator/README.md

 ## Emission file

 The emission file contains the information about sectors, files and emissions.
 Look at the following example:

+    ---
+    sectoral_maps:
+      snap1: land_cover_snap1.asc
+      snap2: land_cover_snap2.asc
+    time_allocation:
+      snap1: profile_snap1.yml
+      snap2: profile_snap1.yml
+    sectoral_emissions:
+      snap1:
+        nox: 1035
+        voc: 28
+      snap2:
+        nox: 16
+        voc: 1

+The emissions are expressed in ton, and by default, are expressed in ton per year.
+If the type of emission is defined as "episode" (with the parameter -e), the emissions are the total emissions over the time serie defined in the $series.dmna.src$ template

 ## Extra sources